 Attendance: Students are expected to attend every lab session.
 Due to safety constraints and size limitations, students are not allowed to make up an experiment in another section.
-Missing a lab period will result in an automatic zero for the Data Collection and ELN portion of that experiment.
+Missing a lab period will result in an automatic zero for the Data Collection portion of that experiment.
 However, the Pre-lab Exercise can still be completed via Sakai.
-The normal due dates will still apply.
-Absent students will be responsible for all of the material on quizzes.
-The lowest score in each of the Pre-lab exercises, Data Collection, and ELN categories will be dropped from the final grade calculation at the end of the semester.
+The normal due dates will still apply; there are no make-up points for missed pre-labs.
+Absent students are still responsible for all of the material on quizzes.
+Students will be allowed to perform an alternate assignment/experiment for ONE absence from lab during the course, but they are responsible for requesting it from the instructor within a week of the absence.
 Missing more than 2 experiments will result in automatic failure of the course.